charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 KUBECONFIG=microk8s-config.yaml juju add-k8s microk8s
 ```

+## Deploying COS Lite on the microk8s cloud

 Create a new model for cos-lite on the microk8s cloud and deploy the cos-lite charm:

 ```